jspecht3/pixi-tutorial/README.md

 ✨ Pixi task (print): echo 'According to numpy, pi = 3.141592653589793' According to numpy, pi = 3.141592653589793
 ```
-Without having run the `python` file `example.py` or the `pixi` task `example`, we generate the output file `pi.txt` that we can see is now in the directory.
+Without having run the `python` file `example.py` or the `pixi` task `example`, we generated the output file `pi.txt`.
 ```
 $ ls pi.txt
 pi.txt
 ```

-We can now see these previously added tasks in `pixi.toml`.
+Information about the current tasks can be found inside the `pixi.toml` file.
 In addition to `pixi task add`, you can directly create tasks in `pixi.toml` if you so choose.

 This is a rather trivial example, but hopefully you see how powerful these tasks can be when trying to make your code easy for others to run.
 Not only can you run simply `python` scripts like in this example, but compile more complicated projects for languages that require such (C++ for example).

 For an example of C++ compilation, you can check out [this example](https://github.com/jspecht3/pixi-tutorial/tree/main/examples/compiling-cpp).

 ## Using Somebody Else's Project
 First, you have to make sure somebody used `pixi` for their project.
-Usually, people that use `pixi` will not miss the chance to tell others about it, so it should be pretty easy to spot.
 Luckily for us, this repository is somebody else's `pixi` project.

-First, nagivate to the folder you want the repository in, clone the repository, and navigate inside.
+First, nagivate to the folder you want the repository in, clone the repository, and navigate to `pixi-tutorial`.
 ```
 cd ~/projects